top of page

 The entries in this journal are reflections, essays, and observations on this shared responsibility.
 What does it mean to design from the core, to imbue a thing with interior necessity?
 And on the other end, what does it mean to choose an object with intention?
 To allow it to carry weight, memory, presence?

-So while some entries may carry the weight of inquiry, others may simply offer a song we can’t stop playing (right now it’s Sisyphus by Andrew Bird), a fragment of dialogue, a moment from a film that moved us (right now it’s Tanya’s death in White Lotus), a recipe for something warm and absurdly beautiful, a book we’re underlining to death, a brand we love, a place that felt like a pocket of stillness, an unexpected object that reminded us why we make things at all.
+So while some entries may carry the weight of inquiry, others may simply offer a song we can’t stop playing (right now it’s Sisyphus by Andrew Bird), a moment from a film that moved us (right now it’s Tanya’s death in White Lotus), a recipe for something warm and absurdly beautiful, a book we’re underlining to death, a brand we love, a place that felt like a pocket of stillness, an unexpected object that reminded us why we make things at all.

 Let this be a space that holds both: the work and the wandering.